 Even if you’re sure that your boss could care less, other people take note of your coming in late and heading home early—especially if you’re doing it all the time.
 “Coming to work late sends a message that your job is not a priority for you and that you don’t respect other people’s time,” says Jones.
 “Get in the habit of showing up on time and continue the practice if you want a promotion and the respect of those who work alongside you.”
 Read tips on how to better manage your time.

 No one likes being around a complainer—even if they agree with the complaints coming out of this person’s mouth.
 Sure, professional life has its frustrations and there are times when what you’re doing at work is less than ideal, but complaining won’t actually fix anything, explains Jones.
 In fact, constant complaining could make your coworkers see you as a negative person, and, in turn, lead to less-than-stellar peer reviews or even a reprimand from your superiors.
 “Learn how to deal with each situation as it comes and stop complaining no one will want you on their team with all the negativity coming from you,” she says.
 “If you don’t like something fix it, but don’t complain about it.”
-Here are seven more productive things to do than complain.

 Not clearly understanding your organization’s goals and objectives